This dreamy Arctic scene won National Geographic’s Travel Photo Contest 2

 This dreamy Arctic scene won National Geographic’s Travel Photo Contest

-The Chu had visited the island for years to seize its austere landscapes; in 2019, he began to record Greenland’s humans and communities, first traveling Upernavik in March.
-The small, northwestern fishing village is domestic to about 1,000 citizens—making it the thirteenth biggest village inside the united states.
-The Chu originally deliberate to live for two days; however, prolonged his experience: “I needed to stay for one week because there had been no flights.
-So I became fortunate because I took this prevailing picture on my sixth day in Upernavik.
-If I only spent two days there, I [probably] wouldn’t have observed this location this yr,” Chu says.
+The Chu had visited the island for years to seize its austere landscapes; in 2019, he began to record Greenland’s humans and communities, first traveling to Upernavik in March.
+The small, northwestern fishing village is home to about 1,000 citizens, making it the thirteenth biggest village in the United States.
+The Chu originally deliberately lived for two days but prolonged his experience: “I needed to stay for one week because there had been no flights.
+So, I became fortunate because I took this prevailing picture on my sixth day in Upernavik.
+If I only spent two days there, I [probably] wouldn’t have observed this location this year,” Chu says.
 (See more images from the 2019 Travel Photo Contest.)

 The Chu spent six days scouting Upernavik’s environment for picture possibilities, mastering the locals at stores and the main harbor.
-He was hoping to capture sweeping perspectives of the city and placed himself ways enough from the street to photo daily existence activities unobtrusively.
-After making a few snapshots within the dusk light, Chu opened his ISO and aperture, hoping to freeze humans’ moves; simply then, an own family emerged from their home, and he seized the moment.
+He hoped to capture sweeping perspectives of the city and placed himself away enough from the street to photo daily existence activities unobtrusively.
+After taking a few snapshots of the dusk light, Chu opened his ISO and aperture, hoping to freeze humans’ moves; simply then, his own family emerged from their home, and he seized the moment.

 The Chu began photographing for the duration of his college travels, and after three years operating as an engineer, got down to attention on his photography.
-Then he serendipitously entered the National Geographic Photo Contest.
-“Just after I started leaning into photography, my photograph changed into selected as an editors’ choice in the 2012 National Geographic Photo Contest.
-It [really] prompted me, and images [has become] part of my lifestyles considering that point,” Chu remembers.
+Then, he serendipitously entered the National Geographic Photo Contest.
+“Just after I started leaning into photography, my photograph was being selected as an editor’s choice in the 2012 National Geographic Photo Contest.
+It [really] prompted me, and images [have become] part of my lifestyles considering that point,” Chu remembers.

-Spending two months packrafting inside the southern Greenland fjords fed Chu’s ardor for the outdoor journey.
-Now he plans to return to the island to recognize his images on Greenlandic groups and residents’ courting with the surroundings.
+Spending two months pack rafting inside the southern Greenland fjords fed Chu’s ardor for the outdoor journey.
+He plans to return to the island to recognize his images of Greenlandic groups and residents’ courting with the surroundings.
 “Modern life has exceptional influences on the cultures in those different areas,” Chu stated.
 He also aspires to similarly evolve his photo tasks within the mountains of Pakistan and China, merging his passion for outdoor adventure with his images, “I’d like to share some exquisite but lesser-known snowy mountains with human beings.”

 I live for travel.
 I love to see places and people and feel the wind in my hair as we soar through the sky.
 I spend my time in the mountains, on the beach, and by the lake.
 I’m always on the hunt for adventures and I’m always looking to share my experiences and tips with others.